AVEVA/AVEVA-Samples/basic_samples/SDS/Java/readme.rst

          manualView.setTargetTypeId(integerTargetTypeId);
          manualView.setProperties(props);

-SdsViewMap
+SdsStreamViewMap
 ---------

-When an SdsView is added, Sds defines a plan mapping.
-Plan details are retrieved as an SdsViewMap.
+When an SdsStreamView is added, Sds defines a plan mapping.
+Plan details are retrieved as an SdsStreamViewMap.
-The SdsViewMap provides a detailed Property-by-Property definition of the mapping.
+The SdsStreamViewMap provides a detailed Property-by-Property definition of the mapping.
-The SdsViewMap cannot be written, it can only be retrieved from Sds.
+The SdsStreamViewMap cannot be written, it can only be retrieved from Sds.

 .. code:: java